justinlovinger/tag/README.md

 a directory containing `Cargo.toml` may infer `rust`.
 Machine-learning may be used to learn inferred tags.
-Inferred tags would be defined by each user or learned on a per-user basis.
+Inferred tags could be defined by each user or learned on a per-user basis.
 Machine-learning would not involve uploading any data.